MoriyaShiine/lost-relics/README.md

 ### Smoking Mirror
 - When worn, reflects half of the damage you take in the form of a smoke ball.
-- When used, summons 4 temporary copies of the user, or a Mirror Demon (which instead copies the equipment of its target) when sneaking.
+- When used, summons 4 temporary copies of the user, or a Mirror Demon (which instead copies the equipment of its target if the target is a player) when sneaking.
 - Phantoms will always spawn at night.

 ![Smoking Mirror](https://github.com/MoriyaShiine/lost-relics/blob/main/.webassets/smoking_mirror.png?raw=true)